Sergelen, Töv: Infrastructure

+Transportation

 Khöshigt Valley, located in Sergelen, is the location of Chinggis Khaan International Airport, which started its operations in 2021.
 The airport, built with a loan from the Japanese Government, has a capacity twice that of Buyant-Ukhaa International Airport, and has a highway connection to Ulaanbaatar.
 It is also planned to build the modern city of 100,000 population by the airport.